This is the preview version of the Wisconsin State Legislature site.

 A prisoner has no liberty interest in avoiding transfer to any prison, whether within or without the state.
 Berdine v.
 Sullivan, 161 F. Supp.
 2d 972 (2001).

-Incarcerating a person beyond the termination of his or her sentence without penological justification violates the 8th amendment prohibition against cruel and unusual punishment when it is the product of deliberate indifference.
-To comply with due process, prison officials cannot ignore an inmate's request to recalculate his or her sentence and must place some procedure in place to address such requests.
+Incarcerating a person beyond the termination of the person’s sentence without penological justification violates the 8th amendment prohibition against cruel and unusual punishment when it is the product of deliberate indifference.
+To comply with due process, prison officials cannot ignore an inmate’s request to recalculate the inmate’s sentence and must place some procedure in place to address such requests.
 Russell v.
-Lazar, 300 F. Supp 2d 316 (2004).
+Lazar, 300 F. Supp.
+2d 716 (2004).

 The right to have compulsory process to obtain witnesses in one’s behalf does not require that the state be successful in attempting to subpoena the defendant’s witnesses, but only that the process issue and that a diligent, good-faith attempt be made by the officer to secure service of the process.
 Since the primary responsibility for having witnesses present in court rests with the parties and not the court, a motion for a continuance to obtain the attendance of witnesses is addressed to the discretion of the trial court, and the exercise of that discretion will not be disturbed upon appeal or review except when it is clearly shown that there has been an abuse of discretion.
 Elam v.
 State, 50 Wis.
 2d 383, 184 N.W.2d 176 (1971).